kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 The end result of all this: kaidez.com's site weight is very light.
 There aren't a bunch of SQL requests going back in forth, nor is there a lot of server-side scripting parsing stuff behind the scenes.

-Combine this with code minification and  using [MaxCDN](http://maxcdn.com) to serve up static assets, and kaidez.com loads into a web browser pretty fast.
+Combine this with code minification, applying a cache manifest and using [MaxCDN](http://maxcdn.com) to serve up static assets, and kaidez.com loads into a web browser pretty fast.
 Ads, social networking widgets and the Disqus commenting system slow things down sometimes, but the site's overall page-load time is still minimal.

 I exported content from my old WordPress site to Jekyll using [this plugin](https://github.com/benbalter/wordpress-to-jekyll-exporter) but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/) offer alternative migration methods.
 Also, this [two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs) is the definitive article on the subject.